The People that You Meet When You’re Riding Down the Street

 Filed under: Why I Ride; the People that You Meet When You are Riding Down the Street; Not All Harassment is Bad

 Yesterday, a friend told me the NPR program, “Tell Me More,” was looking for stories of street harassment and wondered if I might want to contribute some of mine.
-They are looking to get a handle on whether or not it is harmless flirting or always abusive and demeaning, or something in between.
+They were looking to get a handle on whether or not it is harmless flirting or always abusive and demeaning, or something in between.

 As a woman who spends a lot of time biking, walking, or public transit-ing my way through the streets of L.A., both without accompaniment and generally looking around at my surroundings and the people I pass as I go, I am often a target for all manner of harassment.